-Testing for PFAS in Drinking Water
+PFAS in Public Water Systems

 Per- and polyfluoroalkyl substances (PFAS) are man-made chemicals that have been widely used since the 1940s in consumer products and industrial applications.
 Due to their widespread use and persistence in the environment, most people in the United States have been exposed to some level of PFAS.
 There is evidence to suggest that continued exposure above specific levels to certain PFAS may lead to adverse health effects.

-- On-going PFAS sampling will occur for systems with detections.
+- Ongoing PFAS sampling will occur for systems with detections.

 - An interim standard of 20 parts per trillion (PPT) for six PFAS (alone or in combination) is immediately in effect.

 - If the interim standard is met or exceeded, the results are to be shared with the water system’s customers.

 - If the interim standard is exceeded, treatment or other remedies must take place.

 The Drinking Water Program has a number of funding programs available to help public water systems address PFAS.
 There are currently grants available to small and large Community water systems and Non-Transient Non-Community schools and childcare facilities to resolve PFAS contamination and to complete planning and pilot studies.
 There are also grants available for water main extension to private wells containing PFAS.

 For PFAS questions and sampling assistance, please contact the Maine Rural Water Association (MRWA) by email at email@example.com.